vfarah-if/IdentityPlayground/Basics/Basics/README.md

 6. Linkup cookie authentication
 7. Refactor Authorise to sign in with claims, identities and principle and this will allow an authorised page to be viewed
 8. *UseAuthentication* should be done first to set identity and *UseAuthorization* should then verify what you are authorized to view
+9. Added a commented out example of showing how one can work with claims and the policy builder.
+10. Create custom claim handler and custom claim and showed how to inject this as a service for common use with entire solution
+11. Show how to retro fit roles, a legacy concept that should be avoided, utilise it as a claim

 View cookie generated and view page being opened once the sign occurs.
 Basic scenario shows simple authorization model in very few steps.